expect class PointerEvent

 The underlying Android MotionEvent that triggered this PointerEvent.

-information not yet exposed by the Compose PointerEvent API (e.g., stylus tilt angle).
+This property provides access to the raw MotionEvent for retrieving platform-specific information not yet exposed by the Compose PointerEvent API (e.g., stylus tilt angle).

 @get:MotionEventClassification